Vulnerabilities and the problem of scale for cloud and application security

 We look at several maturity models from NIST to NCSC guidance and SANS.
 Despite being good guidance, they are disjointed and look at the problem not from a risk perspective.

-To improve vulnerability management maturity calculation and move towards a more risk-based approach, we created a model that encompasses application security, patching, vulnerability management, and cloud security.
+To improve vulnerability management maturity calculation and move towards a more risk-based approach, we created a model encompassing application security, patching, vulnerability management, and cloud security.

 When organisations are at maturity 1-2, the best and most efficient way is to start with a smaller team, scan and document assets, and demonstrate good control on those projects.